 “Currently, the industry has lowered prices; however, based on customer and partner’s feedback, the customer does not make decisions solely because of price.
 Businesses focus on their employees’ safety and decide on the supplier and products that offer the most safety and security.”

 — Petra Schmidt, Director of travel sales international, SIXT

 We can predict that business travelers will travel more strategically than ever before.
 Therefore, their decisions will likely involve weighing up both the requirements and cost of a trip.

 At Egencia, because your corporate travel policy is woven directly into the travel management solution, you can encourage compliance, drive positive behaviors, and manage travel spend and traveler safety more effectively.
 For example, if your business has mandated a specific maximum spend, prioritized flexible cancellations, or turned off routes to high-risk destinations, it will all be visible for the traveler at booking, so it’s easy for them to stay compliant.

 Highlighting your preferred choices

 Egencia lets you highlight your preferred hotels and carriers.
-So, if you decide to choose a specific supplier based on their hygiene initiatives, you can then apply your hotel preference in the tool and we will bring them to the top of the search list for your travellers.
+So, if you decide to choose a specific supplier based on their hygiene initiatives, you can then apply your hotel preference in the tool and we will bring them to the top of the search list for your travelers.